thephillipsequation/devops-transformation-slides/slides.md

 ---

-# Milestone 5: Code-Based Deliverables
+# Outcome 5: Code-Based Deliverables

 - **Objective:** Ensure repeatability and auditability of all deliverables.
 - **Action:** Deliver pipelines, infrastructure, and configurations as code.